active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+# Why are Howl scripts imported twice?

+- C# scripts outside the Howl build are not exported twice.
+- Howl bound C# scripts are not exported twice.
+- Disabling nit-picking does not change a thing.
+- Howl.BuildFile() is called.
+BuildFile is a very short function (well... two) and there's no way it is re-writing the Howl source.
+Commenting out "Build" does not fix the issue.
+- Commenting out the modification processor wholesale also does not fix this.

+Well well.
+PostProcessor explicitly calling ADB.ImportAsset().

 # Well designed log messages

 In essence I want messages to be fun, non intrusive and, when needed, the ability to detail their content or view a message history.